control.StateSpace

 __call__(x, squeeze=None, warn_infinite=True)[source]

-Returns the complex frequency response sys(x) where x is s for continuous-time systems and z for discrete-time systems.
+Returns the value of the system’s transfer function at a point x in the complex plane, where x is s for continuous-time systems and z for discrete-time systems.

 __getitem__(key)[source]